bennycwong/bennycwong.github.io/content/post/2016-08-13-simulations-with-elixir.md

 __Mastery__: Although I'm not mastering any specific skill when I'm learning something new, I am developing a mastery on meta-learning.

-__Sense of Purpose__: By developing, refining, and communicating what I've learned about meta-learning, I hope to help others become better learners.
+__Purpose__: By developing, refining, and communicating what I've learned about meta-learning, I hope to help others become better learners.
 I think people are far more capable than they realize.
 I want to help get you to the next level.